 Money makes the world go around.
 And selling online makes you part of the global economy.
 You’ll want to be sure that you’ve set up the right currency type for your location and your customers.
 This way, shoppers around the world can purchase from your store and pay you in your preferred currency.

 Luckily, money is no foreign language to us, so we can show you how to set up your store for any currency type.
+Let's take a look at this video which walks us through the process:

 By default, your store is pre-configured to use US Dollars.
 If you want to use the American Dollar as your only currency, there's nothing more you need to do.
 If you need to use other currency types, you can configure them as follows: